Betsoft is a developer of games for online casinos. This page reviews and lists casinos running its software. Last

 Another key fact that came to light when we dug deeper into Betsoft's history after the aforementioned recent incidents is that in October 2010, the then little known company was busted offering keno games that returned non-random results that made it impossible to win.
 That sure sounds familiar.
 The evidence was uncovered by concerned posters on the twoplustwo poker forum.
 The games were being run at disgraced poker brand Absolute Poker, which had been in the news in preceding years after themselves being caught in an infamous "super-user" cheating scandal in 2008.
 If only we had known then what we know now.

 While Betsoft's slot machines may be great looking, what we have found behind the facade is rotten.
-We have no confidence that the outcomes of Betsoft's games are being truly randomly generated, or that their games are sufficiently tested for fairness, nor that they will pay you in the unlikely event that you win one of their progressive jackpots.
+We have no confidence that the outcomes of Betsoft's games are truly randomly generated, or that their games are sufficiently tested for fairness, nor that they will pay you in the unlikely event that you win one of their progressive jackpots.
 That assumes of course that the jackpot is even possible to win on the game you are playing, which is an assumption that we have demonstrated may not always be true.
-Betsoft has shown a willingness to indulge in unfair play and stiff players by changing the rules after the event and, in a trust based industry like online gambling, that is pretty much the worst thing a company can do.
+Betsoft has shown a willingness to indulge in unfair play and stiff players by changing the rules of their games after the event and, in a trust based industry like online gambling, that is pretty much the worst thing a company can do.
 We strongly recommend that you do not play any of Betsoft's games, no matter which casino you happen to be visiting.

 Below is a list of known RTP values for slot machines released by Betsoft.
 See further notes and an explanation of slot machine RTP here.